 Routine driver and firmware updates help ensure that hardware like your router or Wi-Fi receiver are working as fast as possible and that they’re up-to-date.
 Weekly router restarts also keep your wireless network in peak condition.

 If you’re unsure about where to start with your router troubleshooting, check out our guide to modem and router lights.
 With our guide, you’ll understand whether your wireless antennas or Ethernet devices are working correctly.

 Unfortunately, satellite internet isn’t a great choice for online gaming because the latency is so long.
 The data sent over satellite internet has to travel from your house to a satellite in outer space to the network hub back on earth—and then the whole process in reverse.

 Even though satellite internet can do all that in only a few seconds, it can’t support the quick response time online games require.

 What kind of internet do I need for gaming?

 We’d recommend fiber-optic internet if you’re in an area with fiber providers, because it offers excellent internet speeds and low latency.
 If fiber isn’t available, you can still get excellent gaming performance with a cable or DSL internet connection.

 What is the best router for gaming?

-The ASUS ROG Rapture GT-AC5300 is our pick for the best gaming router this year.
+The ASUS ROG Rapture GT-AC5300 is our pick for the best gaming router.
 It supports two 5 GHz frequencies and one 2.4 GHz frequency.
 That plus its six antennae and eight Ethernet ports make it a superb router for almost any gaming setup.